 Stefanos S. ANDREADIS, Christos G. SPANOUDIS, Georgia ZAKKA, Barbara ASLANIDOU, Sofia NOUKARI, Matilda SAVOPOULOU-SOULTANI

 Eur.
 J. Entomol.
-114: 35-41, 2017 | 10.14411/eje.2017.006
+114: 35-41, 2017 | DOI: 10.14411/eje.2017.006

 The potato tuberworm, Phthorimaea operculella Zeller (Lepidoptera: Gelechiidae), is a major pest of potato, Solanum tuberosum L. (Solanales: Solanaceae), both in the field and storehouses.
 The rate of development and survival of P. operculella, reared on potato tubers cv.
 Spunta at eight constant temperatures (17.5, 20, 22.5, 25, 27.5, 30, 32.5 and 35°C), were studied in the laboratory.
 The duration of development of the immature stages was recorded.
 Adult longevity was also recorded under the same conditions.
 Developmental time decreased significantly with increase in temperature within the range 17.5-32.5°C. No development occurred...